SamhitaShankar/Facial-Emotion-Recognition/README.md

 ✅ Detects emotions like Happy, Sad, Angry, Neutral, Surprised, Fearful ✅ Uses OpenCV for real-time face detection
-✅ Deep learning model trained on a facial emotion dataset ✅ Supports both image and video inputs
+✅ Deep learning model trained on a facial emotion dataset ✅ Supports both image and video input

 📦 Installation
 1️⃣ Clone the repo (if using Git):